friyad/nextjs-to-netlify/README.md

-# How to deploy a next js application to netlify using comand line?
+# How to deploy a next js application to Netlify using the command line?

-- At first have to install netlify-cli globaly `npm install -g netlify-cli`
+- At first, you have to install netlify-cli globaly `npm install -g netlify-cli`
 - Then you have to log in to your netlify account `ntl login`
 - Install this package to your next js application `npm i -D @netlify/plugin-nextjs`
 - Then create a file named **netlify.toml** in your project root